RenoCardano/Crytpo_croissant/index.md

-# Welcome to [CrytoCroissant Staking Pool]
+# Welcome to ":croissant:" [CrytoCroissant Staking Pool] ":croissant:"

 ## Liberté, Egalité, Crytomonnaies

 ### SERVER INFORMATION
 CrytoCroissant is operated on cloud servers offering 99.99% server uptime.
-Our core server is located in France and is protected proxy relays located.
+Our core server is located in France and is protected proxy relays.
 All servers are running on Ubuntu 20.04.

 We love the Cardano community and we are keen to work toward increasing decentralisation and Cardano awareness.